horovod/horovod/docs/conda.rst

    compilers are installed and that the resulting Conda environment is aware of the manually installed CUDA Toolkit.
 3. Horovod requires some controller library to coordinate work between the various Horovod processes.
-Typically this will be some MPI implementation such as OpenMPI.
-However, rather than specifying the openmpi package directly I instead opt for mpi4py Conda package which provides a cuda-aware build of OpenMPI (assuming it is supported by your hardware).
+Typically this will be some MPI implementation such as `OpenMPI`_.
+However, rather than specifying the openmpi package directly I instead opt for `mpi4py`_ Conda package which provides a cuda-aware build of OpenMPI (assuming it is supported by your hardware).
-4. Horovod also support that Gloo collective communications library that can be used in place of MPI.
+4. Horovod also support that `Gloo`_ collective communications library that can be used in place of MPI.
 I include cmake in order to insure that the Horovod extensions for Gloo are built.

 Below are the core required dependencies.
 The complete environment.yml file is available on GitHub. ::